od-crypto/aerial/README.md

 and the normalisation should be fixed.
 This was done, plus custom augmentation was added.
 The most interesting part of an augmentation are the rotations.
 Built-in rotations produce artifacts that can affect the learning.
-To avoid it, we only implemented from scratch those rotations that are not to be found in the ready-to-use libraries.
+To avoid it, we implement from scratch only those rotations that are not to be found in the ready-to-use libraries.
 Since we have a very specific situation where there is a huge image from which we cut crops, we can do the most honest crops possible: we preserve the characteristic size of the features and we do not add any noise due to the artifacts of the rotation of the rectangle.
 In addition, it is possible to analyse the statistics of water shares on each crop.
-On the histogramm below are correspondingly the number of crops on y-axis and water shares on x-axis (0-10.
-10-20,...,90-100) %:
+On the histogramm below on y-axis are the number of crops and on x-axis are the water shares (0-10.
+10-20,...,90-100)%:

 ![MatchedImagesExample](examples/Water_share.png)